DannyDainton/post-con-2019-workshop/README.md

 This will run the selected `Collection` and the requests listed within it, as there are only 6 requests, this will be super quick.
 Only the `Run Results` window you will see all the information about the run.
 From here, you can drill down into each of the requests by selecting the request name and expose details like the `Request URL, Headers, Body` and the `Request Headers, Body`.
 Also, you can see any `Tests` that have been run and the Pass/Fail results of these.

-Running Collections from the Built-In Runner is a easy way to add some much needed automation into your process.
+Running Collections from the Built-In Runner is an easy way to add some much-needed automation into your process.
 However, this is still a semi-manual task and this is where [Newman](https://github.com/postmanlabs/newman) comes into play.
-Newman is the Postman command line companion, this will give you the power to run the Collections straight from the command line and eliminating the need to drive these from the Postman UI.
+Newman is the Postman command-line companion, this will give you the power to run the Collections straight from the command line and eliminating the need to drive these from the Postman UI.

 Newman is a [NodeJS](https://nodejs.org/en/) package that can be installed globally onto your local machine using the following command:

 `npm install -g newman`

-Once installed, the Collections can be either run from the command line using an `Exported` JSON file or using the the sharable URL link (This process can be seen above).
+Once installed, the Collections can be either run from the command line using an `Exported` JSON file or using the sharable URL link (This process can be seen above).

 ![Newman File Export](./Assets/Newman/Newman_File_Export.gif)

 ![Newman Link](./Assets/Newman/Newman_Link.gif)

-This is an example of running Newman in the most the basic case, the module comes with several different command line options that can allow you to pass in different arguments and run the Collection with `environment` or `global` variable files are well as different `data` files and variations of the number of iterations etc.
+This is an example of running Newman in the most the basic case, the module comes with several different command-line options that can allow you to pass in different arguments and run the Collection with `environment` or `global` variable files are well as different `data` files and variations of the number of iterations etc.

 To list the full cli options available, just run the following command:

 `newman run -h`

-Newman also has a [Docker image](https://hub.docker.com/r/postman/newman/) this provides an easier way to run Collections via Newman, without having the need to have NodeJS installed on your local machines.
+Newman also has a [Docker image](https://hub.docker.com/r/postman/newman/) this provides an easier way to run Collections via Newman, without needing to have NodeJS installed on your local machines.

 If you have Docker installed, running a basic Collection is as easy as running the following command: